Does it still pay to have a highly specific skillset? Or will the Johnny-Do-It-Alls push ahead of the pack in today's

 Single subjects microcredentials—the ideal solution

-Through OUA, you can now study postgraduate single subjects, which means that you can get the skills you need to remain confident and competitive in the workplace, without needing time away from work or family.
+Through us, you can now study once-off microcredentials, which means that you can get the skills you need to remain confident and competitive in the workplace, without needing time away from work or family.
 Without the time or financial commitment that a degree would require of you, getting that extra knowledge under your belt has never been so convenient.

-With hundreds of postgraduate single subjects available, you won’t have trouble finding the perfect solution, whatever industry you’re working in.
-The courses are provided by some of Australia’s leading universities, and cover a huge range of topics, from Leadership in Healthcare to Research Design and even Cyber Crime.
+With hundreds of microcredentials available, you won’t have trouble finding the perfect solution, whatever industry you’re working in.
+The courses are provided by some of Australia’s leading universities, and cover a huge range of topics, from leadership in healthcare to research design and even cybercrime.
 Just to name a few.

-Unlike the traditional study calendars, OUA’s ‘study periods’ run year-round.
+Unlike the traditional study calendars, our study periods run year-round.
 This means you can fast-track your study, so you don’t miss that out on that dream job (or rather, they don’t miss out on you).

-Gone are the negative connotations of being a ‘jack of all trades’ – today is all about self-sufficiency, and the empowerment that comes along with having a broader, more well-rounded base of knowledge.
-It’s never too late to learn, so fear not – with some perseverance, OUA will help you get there.
+Gone are the negative connotations of being a Jack of All Trades—today is all about self-sufficiency, and the empowerment that comes along with having a broader, more well-rounded base of knowledge.
+It’s never too late to learn, so fear not.
+With some perseverance, we will help you get there.